Experience Led Zeppelin - The Hindenburg Project

 Chris Manning is a Dallas-based guitarist, session player, and veteran of the Dallas music scene.
 As a guitarist with a wide-variety of musical tastes (Page, Hendrix, King's X, Deep Purple, Joe Satriani, and George Lynch), Chris' style balances technique and melody allowing him to present an authentic version of Jimmy Page's greatest riffs.
-In addition to fronting his own band, the Chris Manning Band, he has released three guitar-oriented instrumental CD's spanning multiple genres and shared stages with Drowning Pool, George Lynch and Lynch Mob, Michael Schenker, Yngwie Malmsteen, Dokken, and Dangerous Toys.
+In addition to fronting his own band, the Chris Manning Band, he has released four guitar-oriented instrumental CD's spanning multiple genres and shared stages with Drowning Pool, George Lynch and Lynch Mob, Michael Schenker, Yngwie Malmsteen, Dokken, Stephan Pearcy (Ratt), and Dangerous Toys.
 Chris was also featured in the December 2008 issue of Guitar Player magazine showcasing his song "Journey to Tomorrow" from The Road Back.
 Chris' versatility, technique, and tone provide the perfect balance to Bob Brewer's soaring Plant-like vocals.

 Randy Ranew - John Paul Jones